 Group Ecological Services Projects

 RC Edwards Meadow Pickens County SC.
 The workdays are the first Thursday of each month, 9am to noon.
 Contact Cindi Hekking for details.
 540ish R C Edwards School Rd.
 Central, SC 29630.
+See map at this link.

 Native Plant Garden at the Pickens County Museum Pickens County SC.
 First Tuesday and third Thursday of each month, 9am to noon.
 (March – October).
 Bring your favorite yard tools to help prepare the garden for a new season.
 Contact Judy Seeley to be added to the notification list.
 307 Johnson Street, Pickens SC.